captainedpanoramix/heap-sort-lesson/Heapsort-Submission.md

 ## First phase--Constructing a heap (createMaxHeap)

 The function "createMaxHeap" takes a list, and changes the list to represent a binary tree that obeys the heap invariant.
 Its main subfunction imposes the heap invariance on all of the parent nodes in the tree.
-Let’s understand it first.
+Letâ€™s understand it first.
 The approach uses a function "swapAndDrop" that imposes the heap invariant on all the nodes.
 It operates bottom-up.
-That is, it is called on bottom level parent nodes first, so that every time it is called for a node, it can assume that the node’s children’s trees already obey the invariant.
+That is, it is called on bottom level parent nodes first, so that every time it is called for a node, it can assume that the nodeâ€™s childrenâ€™s trees already obey the invariant.
 The function does whatever is necessary to ensure that the node itself also obeys the invariant.

 What is the key operation?
 *	Examine a node and its immediate children.
 *	If a child is larger than the node, swap the node with its larger child.

-Moving the larger child to the node’s position is consistent with the heap invariant, because it is guaranteed to be larger than both of its children.
+Moving the larger child to the nodeâ€™s position is consistent with the heap invariant, because it is guaranteed to be larger than both of its children.

-However, moving the (smaller) node to the child’s position may break the invariant, because this lower value might NO LONGER be larger than its children.
+However, moving the (smaller) node to the childâ€™s position may break the invariant, because this lower value might NO LONGER be larger than its children.
 As a result, if swapping happens, the routine needs to drop down and inspect the child as well.
 Therefore, this routine is called "swapAndDrop".
 While this functional description is complete, there is more bookkeeping to do.
 Since the routine can loop downward in the tree, how and when does it stop?
-It will stop when the value of "node" is indeed larger than that of its children, or if it doesn’t even have children.
+It will stop when the value of "node" is indeed larger than that of its children, or if it doesnâ€™t even have children.
 There are no children if the "iLeftChild" or "iRightChild" functions return a value greater than the "end" argument.

 Pseudocode:
 ```